 One of the pros of Minecraft is that it has one of the best open worlds!
 With such a large-scale world, there are thousands of things to do and see.
 But sometimes you find yourself lost or forget where those precious materials are, or worse, you die and lose all your stuff.
 While that may be a discouragement to continue, there is no need to worry because in Minecraft players have the option to teleport to specific coordinates throughout the world.
 It is as simple as typing in a few commands in the terminal.
-In today's blog, we will learn how to teleport to coordinate in Minecraft!
+So today, you and your child will learn how to teleport to coordinates in Minecraft!

 Coordinates are a great way to keep track of Minecraft landmarks and might be easier to use them than you think.
 Coordinates in Minecraft are represented by the typical X, Y, and Z values which show your character's position in the Minecraft world.